-Note; the consolidated statement of cash flows represents the statement of cash flows of the continuing operations only.
-Discontinued operational cash flow has been excluded as cash flow disclosures are not required for disposal groups that are classified as held for sale on acquisition in accordance with AASB 5 Non-current Assets Held for Sale and Discontinued Operations.
+Note: the consolidated statement of cash flows represents the statement of cash flows of the continuing operations only.
+Discontinued operation's cash flows have been excluded as cash flow disclosures are not required for disposal groups that are classified as held for sale on acquisition in accordance with AASB 5 Non-current Assets Held for Sale and Discontinued Operations.